abanoub-samy-farhan/abanoub-samy-farhan.github.io/src/content/blog/talks/snowden-talk.md

 Now in 2025, I realized that hacking is not just about stealing data, or making stateless attacks.
 Now governments and corporations have the power of collecting trillions of real-time data points about individuals, making thousands of alternatives and more advanced `xkeyscore` programs.
 AI invasion and acceleration is mainly based on the free data recources that these companies are controlling, and all are legalized by the `Terms of use` agreements that we all accept without reading.
 AI Agents and hackers are simply doing the same but those are getting your permission to do so.
 I mean not all of them of course, but it's undeniable that these free agents are digesting your personal data in some way.

-Articles like [this](https://about.fb.com/news/2023/09/privacy-matters-metas-generative-ai-features/) from Meta are trying to alleviate the concerns of users by providing some control over their data (no one can really check that is 100% true).
+Articles like [this](https://about.fb.com/news/2023/09/privacy-matters-metas-generative-ai-features/) from Meta and other companies are trying to alleviate the concerns of users by providing some control over their data (no one can really check that is 100% true).

 <hr class="hr-line" />